Getting started with Spark

 Configure connector credentials for ServiceNow integration

-Import knowledge-based article from ServiceNow
+Import knowledge base articles from ServiceNow

 Step 1 - Identify data to export within ServiceNow